composewell/haskell-dev/getting-started.rst

 * Module name (``Hello``) used in the module construct must match its file name (``Hello.hs``).
-* For hierarchical modules, if the module name is ``Example.Hello`` then the path of the module in the filesystem must be ``Example/Hello.hs`` relative to the import root.
+* For hierarchical modules, if the module name is ``Example.Hello`` then the path of the module in the file system must be ``Example/Hello.hs`` relative to the import root.

 Using Library Packages